APenderGH/ctf_write-ups/misc/deluqs-qutwh-pwn-challenge/README.md

 A useful tool for looking into this sort of stuff is a debugger, `gdb` is my debugger of choice especially for ELF binaries.
 So, running the binary with `gdb` attached and using the same input we did before, we get this.

 ![image](https://user-images.githubusercontent.com/104875856/185719252-4af49605-8c4a-4f13-8855-8ecb98c5a8ac.png)

+Okay, it's about to get a bit technical.
+This output shows that values on the stack are being overwritten by our input.
+If you're not familiar with the stack at all there's plenty of resources explain how the stack works, for now I'll just be explaining how we can abuse this overflow.